Test Score Algorithms for Budgeted Stochastic Utility Maximization: A test score algorithm and approximation guarantees

-Having access to estimates of replication test scores of individual items, our goal is to find a ``good'' combination of items based on the estimates of replication test scores.
-By a good combination, we mean a set of items $S$ whose utility $u(S)$ is always guaranteed to be at least a constant factor of the optimal utility.
-Namely, we want to find a set $S$ such that $u(S)\geq \alpha \cdot u(OPT)$ where $\alpha$ is a fixed constant in $[0,1]$ and $OPT$ is a set of items that is an optimal solution to~\eqref{eq:problem-def}.
-The restriction here is, our decision of which set to choose is made based solely on the estimates of replication test scores of items, costs of items, and the available budget.
+Having access to the replication test scores of individual items, our goal is to find a ``good'' combination of items.
+By a good combination, we mean a set of items $S\subseteq \Omega$ whose utility $u(S)$ is at least a constant factor of the optimal utility.
+Specifically, we want to find a set $S\subseteq \Omega$ such that $u(S)\geq \alpha \cdot u(OPT)$ where $\alpha$ is a fixed constant in $[0,1]$ and $OPT$ is a set of items that is an optimal solution to~\eqref{eq:problem-def}.
+The restriction here is, our decision of which set to choose is made based solely on the replication test scores of items, costs of items, and the available budget.

-We consider a natural greedy algorithm based on the estimates of replication test scores and show that it returns a good combination of items under some conditions.
-Let $\hat r_i$ be the estimate of the replication test score of item $i\in[n]$.
+We consider a natural greedy algorithm based on the replication test scores and show that it returns a good combination of items under some conditions.
+In fact, we allow for estimation noise and assume that only \emph{estimates} of item replication test scores are given.
+Let $\hat r_i$ be the estimate of the replication test score of item $i\in \Omega$.
 We construct a set $S^*$ by greedily selecting items in decreasing order of the estimated replication test scores until the remaining budget cannot afford any additional item.
-Let us assume that \begin{enumerate} \item $\hat r_1\geq \hat r_2\geq\cdots\geq \hat r_n$, \item $k$ is the smallest index in $[n]$ satisfying $c_1+c_2+\cdots+c_{k+1}>B$, and \item $r_1,\ldots,r_{k+1} \geq (1-\epsilon) \max\{r_i: i\in[n]\setminus [k]\}$. \end{enumerate} Then $\left\{1,\ldots,k\right\}\subseteq S^*$.
+Without loss of generality, we assume that \begin{enumerate} \item $\hat r_1\geq \hat r_2\geq\cdots\geq \hat r_n$, \item $k$ is the smallest index in $\Omega$ satisfying $c_1+c_2+\cdots+c_{k+1}>B$, and \item $r_1,\ldots,r_{k+1} \geq (1-\epsilon) \max\{r_i: i\in \Omega\setminus \{1,\ldots, k\}\}$. \end{enumerate} Under these assumptions, we have $\left\{1,\ldots,k\right\}\subseteq S^*$.
 Upon obtaining $S^*$, we construct another set $S^{**}$ in the following way.
 We start by adding the first item rejected by the greedy algorithm for $S^*$.
 Then, with the remaining items, we do the greedy addition until the remaining budget cannot afford to take any additional item.
 By construction, we know that $\left\{k+1\right\}\subseteq S^{**}$.
 Finally, we report the better of $S^*$ and $S^{**}$.
-The algorithm is summarized in the following pseudo-code:
+The pseudo-code of the algorithm is given in Algorithm~\ref{algo:simple-greedy}.